JetBrains/Qodana/topics/cloud-api.md

 ```

 The `teamName` parameter provides a string non-nullable name of the [team](cloud-teams.topic) that you would like to
 create.
-In case a team with such name already exists, creation of a new team will be skipped.
+In case a team with such a name already exists, creation of a new team will be skipped.
 Under the `projectName` parameter, provide a string non-nullable name of the [project](cloud-projects.topic) that you would like to create.
 In
-case a project with such name already exists, creation of a new project will be skipped.
+case a project with such a name already exists, creation of a new project will be skipped.

 The endpoint provides the responses with the following HTTP codes: